screencastmint/mhack/README.md

 Mhack
 =====

-Mhack is a small ruby script that includes a set of commands with the same logic "**Techno Action Params**"
+Mhack is a small ruby script that includes a set of commands with the same logic "**Techno Action and (Keyword and/or Params)**"

 #Logic